New feature

 10b5-1 plans are pre-arranged trading schedules where the insider cannot react to new information at the time of execution.
 We exclude them so the leaderboard measures discretionary timing skill rather than scheduled flow.

-The default Veteran tier requires at least 10 matured qualifying trades, matching the minimum sample size used in academic insider-trading studies (Cohen-Malloy-Pomorski use 10+).
+Choose a minimum sample size for qualifying trades.
+10+ is the default and matches the minimum sample size used in academic insider-trading studies (Cohen-Malloy-Pomorski use 10+).
 With fewer trades, a couple of lucky picks during a hot market period can dominate the average alpha and produce misleading rankings.
-The Emerging tier surfaces insiders with 3–9 qualifying trades — useful for spotting newer signals, but treat the rankings with appropriate skepticism.
+3+ includes insiders with smaller samples; Any removes the trade-count filter entirely.

 How often is the leaderboard updated?